hwipl/blog/drafts/tc-bpf_from_c/README.md

 ## Adding the TC Filter

 With the QDISC configured in the kernel, you can add the TC Filter.
-This also requires communication with the kernel over the netlink routing socket.
+This also requires communication with the kernel over the Netlink routing socket.

-This time the netlink message consists of a header and an embedded TC message with a kind and an options attribute.
+This time the Netlink message consists of a header and an embedded TC message with a kind and an options attribute.
 The options attribute contains a BPF file descriptor attribute, a BPF name attribute, and a BPF flags attribute.